gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi cocked an eyebrow at Erileine.
 "I can do it," she whispered, nettled that her teacher thought she was the weak link.

-"*La*, I'm sure, but---hsst!"
+"*La*, I'm sure, but—hsst!"
 The bookster shooed Erileine and the thief back from the gate.
 Erileine caught a glimpse of a sedan chair surrounded by a squad of soldiers, its straight-backed occupant staring straight ahead.